By Tanu Priya

-In India, under Section 6 of the Probation of Offenders Act, 1958 a person under 21 years age if found guilty of having committed an offence punishable with imprisonment shall not be sentenced to undergo the same, Court can release him on probation of good conduct.
+In India, under Section 6 of the Probation of Offenders Act, 1958 a person under 21 years age if found guilty of having committed an offense punishable with imprisonment shall not be sentenced to undergo the same, the court can release him on probation of good conduct.

 Separate Confinement of Young Offenders

 Section 27 of the Prisons Act, 1894 makes the provision for separate confinement of adult criminals, young offenders & female prisoners.
 It aims to prevent contamination of juveniles & further to safeguard exploitation by other offenders.